Ensuring Legal Protection

-UNHCR works to ensure that asylum-seekers have access to safe territory and that asylum procedures are carried out in a fair and efficient way.
-The UN refugee agency strives to make sure reception conditions like the accommodation and the health care for new arrivals are acceptable and in line with international standards.
+A major goal of the UNHCR is to ensure that all asylum-seekers have access to safe territory where asylum procedures are carried out in a fair and efficient way.
+The UN refugee agency strives to make sure reception conditions for new arrivals, such as accommodations and the health care, are acceptable and in line with international standards.

-Globally, UNHCR helps asylum-seekers and refugees find durable solutions to their plight: integration into the host society, return to their home country when the conditions permit to do so in safety and dignity or – where none of these solutions is possible - resettlement to a third country.
+UNHCR tackles the problems facing refugees on a global basis, searching for durable solutions to their plight.
+These solutions include integration into a new host society, return to their home country if it is possible to do so in safety and dignity, or resettlement in a third country.

-The UN Refugee Agency promotes international refugee agreements, helps states improve the fairness and efficiency of their asylum systems and acts as an international watchdog over refugee issues across the region.
+The UN Refugee Agency also promotes international refugee agreements, works with countries to improve the fairness and efficiency of their asylum systems, and acts as an international watchdog of refugee issues.

-Learn on the asylum policy and law of the EU and observations made by UNHCR.
+Learn about the asylum policy and EU law, plus observations made by UNHCR.